Depression Treatment Centers For Teens and Adolescents

 Types of Depression We Expect to See

 “Mild depression,” meaning “a mild state of sadness or feelings of hopelessness,” is actually anything but mild.
 Depression is painful, and mild depression, though occurring on a smaller scale, is still very real and dangerous.
-Persistent mild depression is described as a “lowered or depressed interest in normal activities such as friends, school, work, etc.” So-called mild depression can interfere with, or slow down, the process of recovery or gaining the confidence to live happily and independently.mild-depression
+Persistent mild depression is described as a “lowered or depressed interest in normal activities such as friends, school, work, etc.” So-called mild depression can interfere with, or slow down, the process of recovery or gaining the confidence to live happily and independently.

 “Debilitating depression” is a completely different matter.
 It is a dark mood that persists and ultimately interferes with a person’s ability to function in life.
 Those afflicted with debilitating depression cannot properly engage in their own lives and, if necessary, take the necessary steps in the launch process.
-It is not unusual for students with long-term substance issues and other non-working behaviors to face debilitating bouts of depression.
+It is not unusual for students with long-term issues and other non-working behaviors to face debilitating bouts of depression.

-Our main concern is that depression greatly diminishes a person’s ability to function, and can prevent anyone from staying focused on recovery – if it gets to be too much, there is a tendency to give up.
+Our main concern is that depression greatly diminishes a person’s ability to function, and can prevent anyone from staying focused on healing – if it gets to be too much, there is a tendency to give up.
 Therefore, the effective treatment of depression is one of our highest priorities.